 The British Academy has responded to the Higher Education Funding Council for England's call for evidence for its review of the role of metrics in research assessment.
 In our response, we emphasise the consensus across all disciplines that the most reliable way to assess research is by means of peer review, and that while metrics may inform the assessments of specialist panels, they cannot be a sustitute for them.

 The British Academy submitted written evidence to a Political and Constitutional Reform Committee inquiry on Voter Engagement in the UK.
 The submission presents evidence to the inquiry on the reasons for British society's disengagement with politics, the impact of lower voter engagement, as well as strategies to improve voter turnout.

 The significant challenges facing the EU can only be addressed by looking to solutions from across the entire spectrum of research – medicine, natural sciences, social sciences, humanities and arts.
 It is vital that the EU provides opportunities for interdisciplinary and multidisciplinary research to address these challenges.
 And this research must be funded in a stable, long-term manner to provide researchers with the support to discover these solutions, identify how to apply them, and understand the implications for the many and diverse societies which constitute the EU.

 The British Academy also contributed to the response from the All European Academies (ALLEA).
-That response is available to read on our International policy page

 16 April 2013: British Academy gives evidence to House of Commons select committee inquiry into open access